alvarogarcia7/blog_source/source/_posts/2016-06-10-role-software-consultant.markdown

-In my opinion, this is the role of the software consultant when working with a client: even if the customer has asked for help in some parts of their activity, a senior-enough consultant can discover other areas where they can add value, even if that new work doesn't have much in common with the initlal request (this change should be approved by the people that will be affected).
+In my opinion, this is the role of the software consultant when working with a client: even if the customer has asked for help in some parts of their activity, a senior-enough consultant can discover other areas where they can add value, even if that new work doesn't have much in common with the initial request (this change should be approved by the people that will be affected).

 This is also a thought that [Mash][mash] and [Sandro][sandro] were discussing lately.